 Receiving academic relief may have consequences in other aspects of students’ lives including, but not limited to, residential life on campus, financial aid and health insurance.
 Please contact the appropriate department to discuss these implications.

 Students who withdraw from all or 50% or more of the hours attempted in a semester will be required to "sit out" (not be enrolled at Virginia Tech) for the following semester.
-After engaging in treatment targeting the conditions that created the academic difficulties (at least 5 sessions), they may submit an application for re-enrollment.
+After taking time off and engaging in treatment targeting the conditions that created the academic difficulties (at least 5 sessions), they may submit an application for re-enrollment.
 A recommendation from a health or mental health provider must be submitted to the Director of Cook Counseling Center for permission re-enroll in classes at Virginia Tech.